Strong-coupling theory of bilayer plasmon excitations: Results

 \subsubsection{Overall spectrum}

-Figure~\ref{overall} presents the charge excitations spectrum across a broad range of in-plane momentum $\qp$ and energy transfer $\omega$.
+Figure~\ref{overall}(a) presents the charge excitations spectrum across a broad range of in-plane momentum $\qp$ and energy transfer $\omega$.
 The white dotted curve shows the upper boundary of the particle-hole continuum.
 While weak signals are visible below this boundary, the most significant spectral weight is found above it, corresponding to plasmon excitations.
 These features are qualitatively similar to those observed in a single-layer system (see Fig.~1 in Ref.~\cite{greco16}).
 A crucial distinction emerges at low energy ($\omega <0.3t$) and small in-plane momentum, specifically around $\qp=(0,0)$, where two distinct plasmon modes are present for a fixed $q_{z}=\pi$.
-Upon closer inspection, the lower branch is found to be a gapless plasmon mode that extends into the continuum, a feature characteristic of bilayer systems \cite{yamase25,sellati25}.
+Upon closer inspection, the lower branch is found to be a gapless plasmon mode that extends into the continuum, a feature characteristic of bilayer systems \cite{yamase25}.
 Following the nomenclature of Griffin and Pindor \cite{griffin89}, we refer to the higher-energy and lower-energy branches as $\omega_{+}$ and $\omega_{-}$ modes, respectively.

-The remainder of this section will focus on the detailed properties of these two plasmon modes.
+The corresponding weak-coupling RPA result \cite{yamase25} is shown in \fig{overall}(b) for exactly the same parameters as \fig{overall}(a) except for a value of $V_{c}$ so that two plasmon branches are well visible.
+A comparison between \fig{overall}(a) and (b) reveals that strong electronic correlations suppress the particle-hole continuum substantially, allowing the plasmon branches to remain well defined along the entire Brillouin-zone path, whereas in the weak-coupling scheme they are confined to the vicinity of $\mathbf{q}_{\parallel}=(0,0)$ and merge into the continuum away from $\qp=(0,0)$.